YRPan1999/regime-switching-multifactors-monitoring-by-public-access-data/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is aimed at a python class that collects public access data and monitors not only macro indices but also individual stock price and corresponding regime movements.
+This project is aimed at a python class that collects public access data to monitor not only macro indices but also individual stock price and corresponding regime movements.

 ### Built With